MiemieMethod/bedrock-docs/docs/refs/data-driven/blockception/entity/behavior/components/lay_egg.md

 //// define
 `lay_egg_sound`：<samp>sound_event</samp> {#assets.schemas-blockception.general.sound_event.json}

-- [EXPERIMENTAL] Sound event name for laying egg.
+- Sound event name for laying egg.
 Defaulted to lay_egg which is used for Turtles.

 ////